-Most large ports performed some type of energy audit and, for example, have initiated projects to re-lamp terminals and other high lighting demand work areas.
+Ports have performed some type of energy audit and for example initiated projects to re-lamp terminals and other high lighting demand work areas.
 A majority of ports (U.S. and abroad) employ a "LEEDTM" type of design criteria to any new construction, thereby including a certain degree of energy efficiency and conservation measures into project design and construction.

-In 2010, the Venice Port Authority moved forward with several major energy initiatives including LED technology to illuminate their passenger terminal.
+In 2010, the Venice Port Authority moved forward with several major energy initiatives including LED technology to illuminate their passenger port.
 Compared with the conventional systems, the new 23 meter spotlights enabled the port to save 70% more energy.
-The port also installed 18,000 square meters of solar panels on the rooftops at the port's cruise facilities.
-The panels cover the cruise terminal's power needs and when the cruise season finishes, the port sells back the power absorbed in peak periods.
-The Port of Venice is also demonstrating the wide-scale use of biomasses (algae) to generate power and heat and make the Port of Venice energy-independent.
+The Port also installed 18,000 square meters of solar panels on the rooftops in the Port's cruise facilities.
+The panels cover the cruise terminal's power needs and when the cruise season finishes, the Port sells back the power absorbed in peak periods.
+The Port of Venice is also demonstrating the widescale use of biomasses (algae) to generate power and heat and make the Port of Venice energyindependent.
 The experimental tanks will generate 500KW of peak capacity with oil derived from algal pulp.
 If successful, the project can be rapidly scaled up to 50MW.
-The entire port currently consumes 7MW.82 covers to covering warehouse roofs.
+The entire Port currently consumes 7MW.

+The use of solar power was evident in almost all ports researched, ranging from parking area covers to covering warehouse roofs.
 Some ports have been more aggressive due to their geographical location.
 For example, in 2010, the Port of West Sacramento became the first port to have 100% of its power needs supplied by solar energy.
-The installation of solar power has cut the port's energy costs by more than \$20,000 annually and will eliminate more than 34 million pounds of carbon-dioxide emissions over 25 years.
+The installation of solar power has cut the Port's energy costs by more than \$20,000 annually and will eliminate more than 34 million pounds of carbon-dioxide emissions over 25 years.
 The system consists of 3,536 solar panels covering 90,000 square feet on the rooftops of two rice warehouse buildings.
-With a 25-year power purchase agreement, it was installed by Pacific Power Management (PPM) at no cost to the port.83
+With a 25-year power purchase agreement, it was installed by Pacific Power Management (PPM) at no cost to the port.